RiiConnect24/Wii-Guide/_pages/en_US/riiconnect24.md

 ##### Section II - Installing WADs

-In this section, you will install the patched IOS and Channel WADs that are required to use RiiConnect24.
+You will now install the patched IOS and Channel WADs that are required to use RiiConnect24.

 1. Put your SD card or USB drive in your Wii.
 2. Launch the Homebrew Channel on your Wii.
 3. Launch Wii Mod Lite.
 4. Using the +Control Pad on your Wii Remote, navigate to `WAD Manager`, and then navigate to the `wad` folder.
 5. Highlight all the WADs in the folder by pressing the + Button to select them.
 When all of the WADs are selected, press A twice to install the WADs.
-6. If you get an error saying a title with a higher version is already installed (error -1035), go back to the WAD selection menu and press - on the highlighted WAD to uninstall it, then try installing it again.
+6. If you get an error saying a title with a higher version is already installed (error -1035), go back to the WAD selection menu and press the - Button on the highlighted WAD to uninstall it, then try installing it again.
 7. After they are successfully installed, press the HOME Button to exit back to the Homebrew Channel.

 ##### Section III - Patching nwc24msg.cfg